Our Team

 Harold Heerema Vice-Chair

 Harold is a lifelong resident of the Thunder Bay area.
 He was the previous owner/manager of Unitized Manufacturing (1997) Ltd., where he had been employed since 1972.
 Being involved in the local construction industry allowed Harold to develop solid relationships with building contractors, building officials (for the city of Thunder Bay and outlying municipalities), architects, engineers, and private individuals.
-Through working with these people and organizations as a builder & supplier of engineered wood products, Harold gained extensive knowledge in the wood industry within Thunder Bay & the surrounding region.
+Through working with these people and organizations as a builder and supplier of engineered wood products, Harold gained extensive knowledge in the wood industry within Thunder Bay & the surrounding region.
 This has provided him with valuable experience as an acting Board member in Pennock Village’s present development.

 Retirement for Harold has allowed him to spend more time with his four sons and their families (eleven grandchildren), while maintaining and enjoying his cottage on Lake Shebandowan.
 He and his wife, Geri, currently reside in Oliver Paipoonge.